Academy Software Foundation - Project Lifecycle

 • Access to the Academy Software Foundation collaboration infrastructure ( including GitHub, JIRA, Confluence, mailing lists, and Slack ).

-• A sponsor from the TAC to assist the project in reaching the Incubation Stage and to facilitate collaboration with other project communities.
+• A sponsor from the TAC will assist the project in reaching the Incubation Stage and facilitate collaboration with other project communities.

-• Right to refer to the project as a Sandbox Project of the Academy Software Foundation and an opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.
+• The right to refer to the project as a Sandbox Project of the Academy Software Foundation and the opportunity to participate in events and other collaborative activities sponsored by the Academy Software Foundation.

 • Subject to applicable trademark usage guidelines to display the Academy Software Foundation’s logo on the project’s code repository.